A sharp, queer, emotionally rich collection from one of short fiction’s most versatile voices

 REVIEW

-Charlie Jane Anders’s short stories always span the spectrum of emotion and world-building.
-Some of her stories leave you gut-punched; others are uplifting.
-At the same time, others are deep science fiction.
-It is a nod to her as an author that she can evoke so many emotions from her readers in such a small word count.
+Charlie Jane Anders’s short stories always span a wide spectrum of emotion and worldbuilding.
+Some of her stories leave you gut-punched.
+Others are uplifting.
+Still others dive deep into science fiction.
+It is a credit to Anders as an author that she can evoke so many different emotions from her readers in such a small word count.

 “Short stories are dangerous: tiny sparks of pure narrative fire that burn hotter because they snuff out sooner.
 Small, self-contained adventures gave me the freedom to fail — to push my limits, to experiment with styles and ideas that I wasn’t sure I could pull off.
 And fail I did, over and over.
 I wrote scores of short pieces before I managed to turn out one that fired on all cylinders.
 The wonderful thing is, if you blow it with something short, you’ve only wasted a week or three of writing time.
 And if someone reads your story in a magazine and hates it, there’ll be another story, by another author, on the next page.”

-Short stories need to be concise to the point of being brutal.
-A short story is no time to go mucking around with your reader’s attention.
-There aren’t enough words.
-By the time a writer gets done fancifully describing a door know, the story needs to be done.
-This is why Anders does brilliantly as a short story writer and long-form if you have read her long-form novels.
+Short stories need to be concise to the point of brutality.
+There is no time to go mucking around with your reader’s attention.
+There simply are not enough words.
+By the time a writer is done fancifully describing a doorknob, the story needs to be over.
+That is one reason Anders works so brilliantly as a short story writer and, honestly, as a long-form writer too, if you have read her novels.
 She gets to the point.
-I appreciate that as a short fiction reader.
+As a short fiction reader, I appreciate that.

-Even Greater Mistakes, her newest anthology of work, is a beautiful collection of stories that run the gamut.
-And while I won’t go into each one, I can call out some that are excellent:
+Even Greater Mistakes, her anthology, is a beautiful collection of stories that runs the gamut.
+While I will not go into each one, there are a few I do want to call out.

 “It is astounding to me that Anders wrote so much about human emotions in only 28 pages.
 I have IKEA instructions longer than 28 pages.
 But it works, and it is damn good.”

-In this case, it is Marisol and her ability to find hope and joy, even amongst the muck and mire.
-It is uplifting and joyous.
+In this case, that joy comes through Marisol and her ability to find hope even among the muck and mire.
+It is uplifting and genuinely joyful.

-There is a brilliant variety in this collection told by a master short story author.
-It is vibrant and queer and wonderful but holds to concise storytelling.
-These stories might not hit for everyone, but they hit pretty hard for me as a reader and reminded me why she is one of my favorite storytellers.
+There is a brilliant variety in this collection, all of it delivered by a master short story writer.
+It is vibrant, queer, and wonderful, while still remaining committed to concise storytelling.
+These stories may not hit for everyone, but they hit hard for me.
+They reminded me exactly why Anders remains one of my favorite storytellers.